Our Passion Began in 2006

 - Represented numerous clients accused of involvement in phoenix activity

-- Helped large numbers of company directors to wind-down their businesses and avoid personal liability from the liquidator process
+- Helped large numbers of company directors to wind-down their businesses and avoid personal liability from the liquidation process

 Training the Next Generation